montanariarthur/NonlinearObservability/README.md

-# NonlinearObservability
+# Complete Observability of Nonlinear Systems
-Codes for testing the observability of nonlinear system based on symbolic computation of Lie derivatives.
+Codes for testing the complete and functional observability of nonlinear systems, based on symbolic computation of Lie derivatives.

 # License